-Born in Corning, Iowa, Wimmer moved to San Diego, California in 1912.
-She studied landscape architecture at the University of Oregon, then, returning to San Diego in 1932 where she worked as a school teacher while developing a small residential design business.
+Born in Corning, Iowa, Wimmer moved to San Diego, California, in 1912.
+She studied landscape architecture at the University of Oregon before returning to San Diego in 1932, where she worked as a school teacher and developed a small residential design business.
 Wimmer opened her own office in 1950 and by 1954 was the first woman landscape architect in commercial practice in San Diego.
-As her practice grew she hired Joseph Yamada, a graduate of the University of California, Berkeley.
+As her practice grew, she hired Joseph Yamada, a graduate of the University of California, Berkeley.
 He became her partner in 1960.
 The firm worked on numerous significant projects in the region, including the Copley and Kunzel gardens; planning work for the Revelle Campus, the University of California, San Diego; and the landscape design for Sea World Marine Theme Park.
-Wimmer continued to expand her residential practice and was known for gardens rich with plant texture and a restrained color palate that incorporated shades of green and white flowering plants.
-She remained active in the firm until 1967; after her retirement she was made a Fellow of the American Society of Landscape Architects in 1976.
-The firm continued under her name after her passing in 1980, and is known today as Wimmer, Yamada and Caughey.
+Wimmer continued to expand her residential practice and was known for gardens rich with plant texture and a restrained color palette.
+She remained active in the firm until 1967 and was named a Fellow of the American Society of Landscape Architects in 1976.
+The firm continued under her name after her passing in 1980 and is known today as Wimmer, Yamada and Caughey.